Wang Feng (singer): 2011–2018: Life Asks for Nothing, Born in Hesitation, The River, and 29, Guoling Lane

-In 2011, after being signed to Rock Forward Entertainment, Wang Feng released Life Asks for Nothing, the first ever double album in Chinese rock history, which phenomenally topped a wide variety of charts and earned him nationwide critical acclaims on the major Chinese music awards.
-The same year Wang Feng became the first ever Chinese artist who held concerts in grand stadiums twice a year, which again has proved that he is one of very few Chinese rock musicians who enjoy commercial success and mainstream recognition without discarding the famously rebellious roots.
-His uncompromisingly keen passion for life and independent spirit have radically altered the parameters of Chinese rock scene and have left a deep mark on Chinese popular culture for him as the true inspiring voice of his generation.
+In 2011, after being signed to Rock Forward Entertainment, Wang Feng released Life Asks for Nothing, the first ever double album in Chinese rock history, which topped a wide variety of charts and earned him nationwide critical acclaims on the major Chinese music awards.
+The same year Wang Feng became the first ever Chinese artist who held concerts in grand stadiums twice a year, making him one of very few Chinese rock musicians who enjoyed commercial success and mainstream recognition without discarding its famously rebellious roots.

 In 2013, Wang Feng became a judge in The Voice of China Season 2, with Na Ying, Harlem Yu, and A-Mei.
-He continued to be a judge till Season 4.
+He continued as a judge till Season 4.
 In 2016, Wang Feng became a judge in the first season of the rebranded Sing!
 China, where he became the winning mentor courtesy of Jiang Dunhao, who finished the winner of the series.
 Wang did not return for another season.

 In 2018, Wang Feng was one of the seven first-round singers taking part in the sixth season of Hunan Television's singing competition Singer (which was previously named I Am a Singer).
 He made it to the finals and finished third, behind Hua Chenyu and winner Jessie J.

-2019–present: 2020 and Maybe I Can Ignore Death
+2019 – present

 Wang released the album 2020 on 18 December 2019.
 His next album, titled Maybe I Can Ignore Death, was released on 24 August 2022.
 He embarked on the Unfollow Tour in 2021, which held seven shows at different stadiums in China before its conclusion in 2023.

 Personal life

-Wang married his first wife Qi Dan, a TV hostess, in 2003 but divorced the next year.
-He then began a relationship with model Ge Huijie; they have one daughter, Wang Manxi (born 2005).
+Wang married his first wife Qi Dan, a TV hostess, in 2003 but they divorced the next year.
+He then began a relationship with model Ge Huijie.
+They have one daughter, Wang Manxi (born 2005).
 In 2007, he married his second wife, Kang Zuoru.
 They have one daughter, Wang Jingyi (born 2012), but they divorced the next year.
 He married for a third time in 2015 to Chinese actress Zhang Ziyi.
 They have a daughter (born 2015) and a son (born 2020).
 Both children were born in the United States.
 On 23 October 2023, Zhang and Wang announced their divorce.
 In 2024, he entered into a relationship with Internet influencer Li Qiao.